Functional Critics Are Essential for Actor-Critic: From Off-Policy Stability to Efficient Exploration: Practical Implementation

+We evaluated our approach alongside the SAC+ and TD3+ baselines on the Cheetah-run and Hopper-hop continuous control tasks of the DeepMind Control Suite~\citep{tunyasuvunakool2020dmc}.
 The results are reported in Figure~\ref{fig:exp_dmc}.
-Although our experiments are still preliminary, we observe several encouraging signs of the real-world effectiveness of our approach.
-First, it achieves performance favorable to representative state-of-the-art method without relying on widely adopted heuristics considered essential for existing off-policy AC methods.
-Second, while RLPD typically requires a high UTD ratio (In our experiments, 10 critic updates per actor update after grid search), our approach performs well with a critic-to-actor update ratio of just 2 or 3.
+Despite the preliminary nature of these experiments, we observe several encouraging indicators of our framework's effectiveness.

+First, our approach achieves performance favorable to representative state-of-the-art method without relying on widely adopted heuristics typically considered essential for off-policy AC stability.
+Second, while SAC+ requires a high update-to-data (UTD) ratio (In our experiments, 10 critic updates per actor update after grid search), our approach performs robustly with a critic-to-actor update ratio of just 2 or 3.
 We fix this ratio at 3 across all experiments.
-These findings support our motivation and theoretical insights that functional critic modeling effectively addresses the two major challenges of off-policy AC, enabling stable critic training without multi-timescale actor-critic updates and achieving more efficient policy improvement.
-Notably, we have not achieved stable training at 1:1 actor-critic update ratio.
-We attribute this to our relatively simple actor encoder design, which only extracts neurons from the last two layers of the actor network to form the transformer encoder's input sequence—a choice made mainly for efficiency.
-As a result, the generalization potential of the functional critic in the input actor space has not been fully realized.
-Last but not least, our method better leverages the benefits of parallel environments: the performance gap over RLPD consistently widens as the number of environments increases from two to four.
-We attribute this to the data-driven generalization ability of functional critic modeling, which suggests even greater potential if combined with more sophisticated exploration strategies and more aggressive parallelization.
+These findings validate our theoretical insights that functional critic modeling stabilizes critic training without necessitating a rigid multi-timescale actor-critic design.

+Notably, we have not yet achieved stable training at a 1:1 actor-critic update ratio.
+We attribute this to our relatively simple actor encoder design, which only extracts neurons from the final two layers of the actor network to form the input sequence—a choice made mainly for efficiency.
+Consequently, the full generalization potential of the functional critic in the input actor space has not yet been realized.
+Finally, our method better leverages the parallel environments: the performance gap over SAC+/TD3+ consistently widens as the number of environments increases from two to four.
+We attribute this to the data-driven generalization inherent in functional critic modeling, suggesting even greater potential if combined with more sophisticated exploration strategies and more aggressive parallelization.